New iPadOS 15: features, release date and what you need to know

 That's changed in iPadOS 15, so you can put widgets wherever you want.
 There are also widgets for more apps than before, and they now come in different sizes than they did before.

-Two examples shown were a Photos app that show you snippets of the pictures you've taken, and a Files widget that's pretty big, so you can see lots of files at once.
+Two examples shown were a Photos app that shows you snippets of the pictures you've taken, and a Files widget that's pretty big, so you can see lots of files at once.

-An iOS 14 feature that we're finally getting on iPadOS is the app library, which is a menu where you can list all your apps in separate files.
+An iOS 14 feature that we're finally getting on iPadOS is the App Library, which is a menu where you can list all your apps on a separate screen, much like the app drawer on Android.

-The way to enable split-screen is different though, as instead of dragging or dropping apps around, a separate dock at the top of the screen lets you do the functions at a tap.
+The way to enable split-screen is different though, as instead of dragging or dropping apps around, a separate dock at the top of the screen lets you do these functions with a tap.

 iPadOS 15 Notes app